-In this unit students investigate the workings of the cell from several perspectives.
-They explore the relationship between nucleic acids and proteins as key molecules in cellular processes.
+Students explore the relationship between nucleic acids and proteins as key molecules in cellular processes.
 Students analyse the structure and function of nucleic acids as information molecules, gene structure and expression in prokaryotic and eukaryotic cells and proteins as a diverse group of functional molecules.
 They examine the biological consequences of manipulating the DNA molecule and applying biotechnologies.